cfpb/consumerfinance.gov/docs/editing-components.md

 `cfgov/unprocessed/css/<atoms|molecules|organisms>/`.
 (Choose the deepest folder according to the atomic rank of the component.)
-Continuing the `RelatedContent` example, if it needed its own styles, it would live at `cfgov/unprocessed/css/molecules/related-content.less`.
+Continuing the `RelatedContent` example, if it needed its own styles, it would live at `cfgov/unprocessed/css/molecules/related-content.scss`.

-Newly-created Less files need to be imported into the project's main `main.less` file, located at `cfgov/unprocessed/css/main.less`.
+Newly-created SCSS files need to be imported (with `@use`) into the project's main `main.scss` file, located at `cfgov/unprocessed/css/main.scss`.
 Please place them in the appropriate section for their atomic rank.

-Because consumerfinance.gov uses `main.less` to build a single CSS file for almost the entire project, it is not necessary to tell the Python model anything about a component-specific stylesheet (for general-purpose, site-wide components).
+Because consumerfinance.gov uses `main.scss` to build a single CSS file for almost the entire project, it is not necessary to tell the Python model anything about a component-specific stylesheet (for general-purpose, site-wide components).